 If you’re interested in finding a therapist, you can start your search on the Anxiety and Depression Association of America’s Therapist Directory.

-Here are just a few simple ways you can engage socially:
+Here are a few simple ways you can engage socially:

-- take a walk or bike ride with others
+- Take a walk or bike ride with others.

-- join a support group
+- Join a support group.

-- play a game of cards or a board game with friends
+- Play a game of cards or a board game with friends.

-By engaging in physical and social activities, you can improve your quality of life, reduce stress, and have a positive affect on your outlook.
+By engaging in physical and social activities, you can improve your quality of life, reduce stress, and gain a positive outlook moving forward.